ciarandg/portfolio/content/posts/iac-hasc/index.md

 blog: true
 ---

 I spend quite a lot of my waking hours working with Terraform.
 It's a love-hate relationship.
 I think people already have a sense for what's great about Terraform, and most of the alternatives I see cropping up (looking at you, Pulumi) seem like solutions in search of a problem.
-To my mind, Terraform's greatest weaknesses come from a disregard for user experience.
+I'm open to having my mind changed on that.
+However, to my mind, Terraform's greatest weaknesses come from a disregard for user experience.
 Obviously, this list is non-exhaustive.

 - In any non-trivial Terraform setup, you are developing from one directory (your shared code) and executing from another (your environment-specific module).
 This split introduces a small but constant element of friction.
 - The dependency tree is brittle because everything is so explicit: too often, you change something in one place and have to fix the same thing further up the module chain.